When considering bringing massage to your office, you may be wondering which is best: an event or a program.

 Typical in-office massage sessions will last around 15 minutes, but could be longer.

 The cost of a regular office massage program will include a base cost that may or may not include extras, like aromatherapy, tips for massage therapists, or music.

-At Incorporate Massage, our costs for office massage programs vary depending on which of our four program levels you select.
+At Incorporate Massage, our costs for office massage programs vary depending on which of our three program levels you select.
 Prices range from $75 to $90 per hour per therapist.
 Find out more about our program pricing structure here.